codemanas/cm-blocks-docs/docs/simple-popup-block/popup-behavior.md

 ![Show Popup Once ](img/show-popup-once.png)

 Enabling this option will only show popup once per user.
-Once the visitor closes the popup, it will not be shown to that user.
+After closing the popup ,it will not be shown to the user.
-This could be helpful if you do not want to obstruct your user with multiple instance of same popup.
+This would be helpful if you do not want to obstruct your user with multiple instances of same popup.

 ## Auto Close Popup</p>
 ![Popup Behaviour Auto Close](img/popup-behaviour-auto-close.png)